Citigroup files third lawsuit over accidental Revlon payment

 Aug 21 (Reuters) - Citigroup Inc C.N filed a third lawsuit on Friday in its latest attempt to recoup nearly $1 billion it mistakenly sent to lenders of Revlon Inc REV.N.

-Many firms returned the money at Citi's request, the bank said in filings.
+Several hundred million has already been returned the bank, Citi said in an emailed statement.
 But it has had to take legal action to recover over $500 million from lenders who are refusing to return the payment.

-"Defendants have unreasonably and unlawfully attempted to capitalize on Citibank’s unfortunate error," the complaint said.
+"All of the funds owed to Citi have now either been returned or frozen by court order," the bank said in the statement.
+"We believe the law is on our side and that we will recover the outstanding funds.”

 ((Imani.Moise@thomsonreuters.com; 646-223-6335;))